Christian Living

 Do you remember where you were before God saved you?
 Or where you would have been were it not for God’s grace?
 Before Christ, we were separated from God, a stranger to His promises, and without hope in the world.
 But through Jesus, God adopted us in His family and gave us the hope of eternal life.
 He saved us from our sins, wrath, and eternal damnation.

-SEE ALSO: Cultivating Contentment: The Secret to Attain Contentment Part 1
+SEE ALSO: Cultivating Contentment: Counterfeits of Contentment

 In light of His amazing grace and mercy on undeserving sinners like us, how can we ever be discontent with His provision?
 Whatever tempts us to discontentment pales compared to the priceless gift of eternal life He has given us.
 We deserve far more afflictions and far fewer blessings.
 We repeatedly broke God’s commandments, and He owes us nothing but wrath.
 Yet God showers us with mercies that are new every morning.
 So when discontentment creeps in, think about God’s manifold grace in your life and let that dissolve any dissatisfaction.